BZoennchen/supercollider-book/_build/html/_sources/intro.md

 ## Silent Contributors

-I would like to underscore that this book is a compilation of my discoveries, each one filtered and influenced by my perspectives.
+I would like to underscore that this book is a compilation of my discoveries, each one filtered and influenced by my perspectives, i.e. partly the result of *second-order observation*.
 The creators of the material I explored and the content of the resources I studied are silent contributors.
 Without the pre-existing material, I would not have been able to learn about SuperCollider or any of the other topics.